πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 }

-Note: Most providers block direct connections to port 25 today (known as OP25B).
-You may need a lab/test server, or to use port 587 with authentication.
+Note: most providers now block direct connections to port 25 (a policy known as OP25B).
+You may need a lab/test server, or port 587 with authentication.

 Feature Extensions